kgisl/pythonFDP/notes/InsertSortTDD.md

 # Notes
 1. Bring your code and notes to the FDP session in a notebook of your own.
 2. Write code so that it is self explanatory.
-Use appropriate names for the variables so comments can be
+3. Use appropriate names for the variables so there might be very little comments that might be required to further explain what the cod does

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2MDU0MTE5NCwxNTA1NDI5NzAsMjU1MT
-AxNzE4LDEzNDk1NDk3MiwtODA0OTYyODUyLDE4OTU0MDYwMjZd
-fQ==
+eyJoaXN0b3J5IjpbLTEzMjg3OTgxMzAsMTUwNTQyOTcwLDI1NT
+EwMTcxOCwxMzQ5NTQ5NzIsLTgwNDk2Mjg1MiwxODk1NDA2MDI2
+XX0=
 -->